Finite-Bath Open Quantum Systems: Exact Dynamics: Application: Quantum Thermodynamics

+The charging power of the quantum battery is defined as $\pow = \der\W/\der t$.
+A positive charging power indicates an increment in the battery's ergotropy, that is, charging of the battery, and correspondingly, a negative charging power indicates discharging.
+For the dissipative central spin model, it becomes $\pow[\rho_S(t)] = \mathcal{J^\cs} + \mathcal{J^\cs_{\rm passive}}$, where $\mathcal{J^\cs}$ is heat current derived above and $\mathcal{J^\cs_{\rm passive}} = \frac{\omega_0}{2}\left(\frac{x_t\dot x_t + y_t\dot y_t + z_t \dot z_t}{\sqrt{x_t^2 + y_t^2 + z_t^2}}\right)$ is the passive heat current, as it stems from the passive state.
 The charging power for the dissipative central spin model is depicted in Fig.~\ref{fig_charging_power}(a)-(d), where $\rho_S(0) = p\ket{\psi_S(0)}\bra{\psi_S(0)} + \frac{(1 - p)}{2}\mathbb{I}_S$ is considered as the system's initial state, with $\ket{\psi_S(0)} = \frac{\sqrt{3}}{2}\ket{0} + \frac{1}{2}\ket{1}$ and $p$ being the mixing probability.
 The value of $p$ decides whether the initial state is a maximally mixed or a pure state.
-It can be observed that for the maximally mixed state ($p = 0$), the charging power is zero as the heat current and the passive heat, though non-zero, cancel each other.
+It can be observed that for the maximally mixed state ($p = 0$), the charging power is zero as the heat current and the passive heat current, though non-zero, cancel each other.
 A very small increment in $p$ leads to a non-zero charging power, thereby highlighting the importance of coherence in charging the quantum battery.
 As we increase $p$, the oscillations of the heat current and the passive heat current synchronize, and thus, the amplitude of the charging power increases.
 It takes the highest values for the initial pure state.
 The oscillations in the charging power between the negative and positive values depict the discharging and charging of the battery, respectively.
+Further, the impact of the number of bath spins $N$ and interaction strength $\epsilon$ on the dynamics of the charging power and heat current is shown in SM~\cite{supplemental}.

 Further, the charging power for the RTN model is exactly equal to the passive heat current, as $\mathcal{J}^\rtn = 0$.
 The ergotropy and correspondingly the charging power for the RTN model are given by $ \mathcal{W}^{\rtn}[\rho_S(t)] = \frac{\omega_0}{2}z(0)^\rtn+ \frac{\omega_0}{2}\sqrt{z(0)^\rtn + 4\left|\rho_S^{01}(0)\right|^2\Lambda(t)^2} $, and